yuyang011/ip/README.md

 - `deadline return book /by 2001-06-22 1800`
 - `event project meeting /from 2001-06-22 1800 /to 2001-06-23 2000`

-:warning: DATE must be in YYYY-MM-DD HHmm format
+ ⛔ DATE must be in YYYY-MM-DD HHmm format

 ### Deleting a task: `delete`
 Deletes a certain task by the index in the list